Response to Intervention in Mathematics

 All students will make sense of rigorous mathematics in ways that are creative, interactive, and relevant in heterogeneous classrooms.

-Tier 1 Instruction should utilize UDL framework to address curricular planning that meets the needs of all learners.
+The Universal Design for Learning (UDL) model is a framework to address curricular planning that meets the needs of all learners through the lens of learner variability.
 The framework and its principles were used to design the SFUSD Math Core Curriculum.
 The three principles are as follows:

 Read more about Response to Intervention in Elementary Math